sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Added functionality for the price range filter.
 * Change: Updated the Freemius version.
 * Change: Modified the text format for the export change log.
-* Change: Restored the "import with images" feature after incorporating file type checks for security.
+* Change: Restored the &quot;import with images&quot; feature after incorporating file type checks for security.
 * Fix: Enhanced the handling of multiple user records for the 'exclude users' option in the users query (Ajax-based).
 * Fix: Corrected URL CSS and JS inclusion issues in Elementor editor.
-* Fix: Corrected a bug related to "mini cart widget" in PHP in specific cases.
+* Fix: Corrected a bug related to &quot;mini cart widget&quot; in PHP in specific cases.

 * Feature - Card Carousel (Free) - Introduced 'Hide Item' option.
 This new functionality allows users to hide items instead of deleting them permanently, offering a more reversible and flexible approach to item management.
 * Feature - Post Grid (Pro) - Implemented 'Layout Type: Above' option.
 This new functionality allows users to change the position of the content box to above the image.